 Vicki Salemi, a career expert for popular job search platform Monster, said it's important for a mentor and a mentee to realize that the connection doesn't always need to be an intense, formal thing.
 It's better to focus on maintaining the professional relationship and learning what you can.

 "It doesn't have to be completely intensive, and that's what both the mentor and mentee should know – it's an ongoing dialogue conversation, and it's a relationship that's not going to completely overhaul your life," Salemi said.

-When you're just emerging in an industry or you lack the experience needed to progress, you might feel self-conscious and wary of your endeavors.
-Sometimes, all you need in these moments is someone to look up to, someone who has been in your shoes yet created their own path to success.
+Part of finding a mentor means learning how to appropriately follow up, add value to your mentor's life and career, and be proactive in your own career growth.
+These lessons can apply to any worker at any stage of their career.
+Especially for young workers who are just emerging in an industry or lack the experience needed to progress, you might feel self-conscious and wary of your endeavors.
+Sometimes, all you need in these moments is someone to look up to, someone who has been in your shoes but created their own path to success.